No Result

 Some metal paints come in a tin, while the popular paints come in a spray can, or can be used with a sprayer.
 The water-based and oil-based paints come in cans, which are great when applying with a roller or a brush.
 These can come in handy when painting larger areas that have straight planes, such as a fence.

 Spray paints are more popular and convenient when applying metal paint to smaller difficult to get to areas that are irregular in shape.
-For example, bed frames or metal chairs.
+Such as bed frames or metal chairs.
 A sprayer will take less time and will offer better coverage than using a brush.
 Also, you will not have any annoying brush streaks all over.
 Some paints come as a primer and paint all in one for convenience.
 Always check the directions on the product, to see if it is the right paint for you.

 Metal Paint Thickness